Cherietabb/itse1394/README.md

 ## Requirement 5 ##

-Use an HTML element event to call a function you wrote named `colorChange()` that changes the background-color of HTML elements with the CSS class changeMyColor.
+Use an HTML element event to call a function you wrote named `fontSizeChange()` that changes the font size of HTML elements based on their tag name.

 ## Requirement 6 ##